rayzenai/file-manager/COMPRESSION_AND_METADATA.md

 FILE_MANAGER_TRACK_MIME_TYPE=true
 ```

-## Compression Methods
+## Compression Drivers

-### 1. GD Method (Default)
+### 1. GD Library (Default)

 Uses PHP's built-in GD library with Intervention Image for compression.
-This is suitable for most use cases and doesn't require external services.
+This is suitable for most use cases, fast, and requires lower memory.

+- **Pros**: Fast processing, lower memory usage, built-in to PHP
+- **Cons**: Limited feature set compared to Imagick

-### 2. API Method
+### 2. Imagick

-Uses an external API service for compression.
-This is useful if you have a dedicated image processing service.
-The package will automatically fall back to GD if the API fails.
+Uses ImageMagick extension for compression.
+This provides better quality and more features than GD.

+- **Pros**: Better quality, more image format support, advanced features
+- **Cons**: Requires ImageMagick to be installed on the server, higher memory usage

 ## Usage